The-Hindmost/dotFiles/README.md

 | `-syn`                                                                 | Perform syntax checking when running                                |

 ## Vim
+### Autocmds
+The following autocmds are set for the various filetypes / options

+#### NERDTree
+* vim will automatically exit if NERDTree is the only open buffer.

+#### Perl files
+* The compiler will automatically be set to perl for use with `:make`
+* The error format will be set to `%f:%l:%m`
+* The file in the active buffer will be automatically saved upon invocation of `:make`

 ### Plugins
 The following plugins for vim are installed and maintained by Vundle:
 * [Better Rainbow Parentheses](https://github.com/kien/rainbow_parentheses.vim)